Skip to main content

 The best classrooms are the most diverse ones.

-The Grove is intentionally designed for adults with intellectual and developmental disabilities (I/DD), autistic adults, and neurodivergent learners — and for every adult who loves to learn.
-That intention shapes everything: small groups so every learner is known, multiple ways to participate (discussion, hands-on practice, or quiet observation), plain-language materials, time and patience built into every session, and instructors with deep experience teaching neurodivergent adults.
-Diverse learners aren’t an afterthought; they’re the design brief.
+The Grove is intentionally designed for adults who love to learn.
+That intention shapes everything: small groups so every learner is known, time and patience built into every session, and instructors who teach without rushing.

 05